microsoft/SandDance/packages/azdata-sanddance/README.md

 ## Usage

+There are multiple ways to invoke a visualization:
-Right-click on a .csv or .tsv file and choose *View in SandDance*.
+* Right-click on a .csv or .tsv file and choose *View in SandDance*.
+* In SQL query results pane, click the Visualizer icon.

 ## Known Issues